litelawliet/UnrealGames/README.md

 Both projects use the basic WASD and mouse controller like an FPS.

+Platformer is the platformer game made in Blueprint.
+Gladiator is the arena game made in C++.

+These were an introduction to Unreal Engine 4.

 - WASD : to move around
 - mouse : to look somewhere
 - left mouse : attack (only for Gladiator game).